 Weapons Expertise: Expressed as a general trait, such as brawling, blade combat, gun combat, or gunnery.
-When acquired, the character notes the area of expertise, and immediately selects the specific type of skill received.
+When acquired, the character notes the area of expertise, and immediately selects the specific skill received.
 Thus, if gun combat is received, the character must select which type of gun the expertise is in.
-Gunnery and brawling do not require any selection because they have no subdivisions.
+Gunnery and brawling do not require selection because they are not subdivided.